Community Development

 Engaging with local communities and raising environmental awareness is crucial to the long-term survival of Ennedi’s biodiversity © African Parks

-As a result, the Community Development team has prioritised conservation and environmental awareness-raising, developing comprehensive environmental education programmes and socio-economic initiatives.
+The communities in the area are integral to and thus important stakeholders in the conservation of Ennedi, and collaboration with them is essential to secure its long-term conservation.
+The Community Development team has prioritised conservation and environmental awareness-raising, developing comprehensive environmental education programmes and socio-economic initiatives.

 Education and Environmental Awareness